Abdul Khaleque (scholar): Career

 He began his career as a Persian professor at Feni Government College.
 Later, he served as a professor and administrator at Presidency College, Kolkata, Lady Brabourne College, and Dhaka Eden Girls' College.
 Between 1925 and 1949, he worked at various educational institutions.

 Mawlana Khaleque was also the chief disciple of Mawlana Abu Bakr Siddique of Furfura Sharif and actively preached Islam across different regions of the Indian subcontinent.

 He was master of Noor Muhammad Nizampuri.
 After Pakistan's independence in 1947, the Taleemat-e-Islami Board was formed to adapt Islamic legal structure to the first Pakistani constitution.
 He was a member of it.

 In the Legislative Assembly election of 1954, he contested as an independent candidate and defeated opponents from both the United Front and the Pakistan Muslim League to secure a seat in the East Bengal Legislative Assembly.

 Literary works

 Mawlana Abdul Khaleq authored many books, including the renowned Sirajus Salikin and Sayyidul Mursalin.
 He translated Munabbihat into Bengali and wrote Guncha-e-Farsi and Durratul Adab, which were once part of the Kolkata Education Board curriculum.

 Personal life

 He had two sons.
 One, Abdul Quddus, retired as a Brigadier from the Bangladesh Army, while the other was Mosabber Hossain Kawsar.
 His grandson Jahid Quddus was the chairman of Biman Bangladesh Airlines.

 Death and legacy

 He died on 2 April 1955, at his residence in Bakshi Bazar, Dhaka.
 After his death, his shrine was established in chhaturaura, which is now known as the Chhatura Darbar Sharif Complex.

-According to legends, water from of his residence mixed with the pond situated near his shrine is believed to have healing properties.
+According to legends, water from his residence mixed with the pond situated near his shrine is believed to have healing properties.